 Food Sensitivities

-Medical Research has shown that foods and food additives can be involved in a wide array of painful symptoms and chronic health problems.
+• Research has shown that certain foods and food additives can contribute to a wide range of chronic health problems and painful symptoms.

-If your diet is causing your illness, whatever medications you take will ultimately fail because they only mask the symptoms.
-They don’t affect the underlying cause of the symptoms.
-And as is too often the case, many medications have side effects that can lead to other health problems.
-See Brigham and Women’s article on Inactive Ingredients in Oral Medications.
+• If your diet is the root cause of your illness, medications will only mask the symptoms without addressing the underlying issue.
+Worse, many medications come with side effects that can lead to additional health complications.
+(See Brigham and Women’s article on Inactive Ingredients in Oral Medications.)

 How do food sensitivities affect us?

-Research has shown that patients with chronic inflammation have higher than normal levels of these mediators circulating throughout their bodies.
-For many, the “trigger” that causes the mediators to be released can be linked to foods or chemicals in their diet.
+Research has shown that individuals with chronic inflammation often have higher levels of these mediators circulating in their bodies.
+For many, the trigger that causes this immune response can be linked to specific foods or chemicals in their diet.

 Gail H